amarce/kolla-ansible/doc/source/admin/podman.rst

 The final restart sequence relies on systemd unit files when they are present.
-If systemd is unavailable or fails to start a unit, Kolla Ansible retries using ``podman start`` and reports the original systemd failure along with container logs to aid debugging.
+If systemd is unavailable or fails to start a unit, Kolla Ansible reloads systemd units, retries using ``podman start`` and reports the original systemd failure along with service status and journal output to aid debugging.

 One-shot cleanup containers
 ---------------------------